 Surrounding the town are numerous fascinating sites, including ruined desert cities and ancient Buddhist caves.

-Suggested itineraries featuring Turpan
+Suggested itinerary featuring Turpan